-Area Drain/Field Inlet: A structure used to channel storm water to ditches, swales, or lawns, often with an angled grate to prevent clogging with debris.
+Area Drain/Field Inlet: A structure used to collect storm water in ditches, swales or lawns often with an angled grate to prevent clogging with debris.

 Best Management Practices (BMPs): The schedules of activities, prohibitions of practices, maintenance procedures, and structural and/or managerial practices approved by the Washington State Department of Ecology that, when used singly or in combination, control, prevent or reduce the release of pollutants and other adverse impacts to waters of Washington State.